DaveAPS/vue-table-view/README.md

 npm test
 ```
 ## Dependencies
-Webpack (v2.3) is a bundler, which combines the various JavaScript, CSS, HTML (and other) files and makes them ready to be handled by the client.
+Webpack (v2.3) is a bundler, which combines various JavaScript, CSS, HTML (and other) files and makes them ready to be handled by the client.

 Babel (v6.22) is a compiler for ECMAScript 6 to ECMAScript 5.
 These are different JavaScript standards and currently browsers are not able to understand all of ECMAScript 6 and so it needs to be converted.